JustinHorn/joyofcode/features.md

 setCount of ... in feed

-- comment is link
-- description only on the project page
+- loading sign when stuff is posted and messaged when interaction has been completed!

 - give projects a longer description with line-breaks 18:00 today
 - allow users to follow && message each other
 - allow users to check their past behaviour